Accenture/mercury/guides/CHAPTER-10.md

 ## Conclusion

 While Mercury has been enhanced from the ground up, the core APIs are intact.
 The main breaking change is the removal of blocking RPC APIs.
-With automated code conversion in IDE, this would reduce migration risks.
+You should leverage IDE automated code conversion to reduce migration risks.

 The three function execution strategies would provide low-level control of how your application runs, making performance tuning more scientific.